Our Pedagogy

 Montessori pedagogy

-Maria Montessori (1870-1952) was an Italian physician and educator, the first woman to earn a medical doctorate in Italy.
-Through decades of observing children, she developed a revolutionary educational method based on respecting the child's natural development, aiming to cultivate autonomy, self-esteem and reasoning abilities.
+Maria Montessori (1870-1952) was an Italian physician and educator, and the first woman to earn a medical doctorate in Italy.
+After decades spent observing children, she built a method that radically changed how we think about education - centred on respecting each child's natural development, and on growing their autonomy, self-confidence and capacity to reason.

 Maria Montessori